 They came up with a throwback solution to the impersonal character of a Fall 1970 arena tour.

 Top 10 Chris Squire Yes Songs

-The only constant for Yes is change – and up until his 2015 passing, Chris Squire himself.
+The only constant for the band was change – and up until his 2015 passing, their stalwart bassist.